Associate Professor of Music

 He holds masters and doctoral degrees in composition from Columbia University, and he is Associate Professor at Bates College where he teaches composition and directs the College Orchestra.
-He also serves as Artistic Director of Columbia University’s IMJS/Japanese Cultural Heritage Initiatives.
+He serves on Advisory Board for Composers Conference, and also as Artistic Director of Columbia University’s IMJS/Japanese Cultural Heritage Initiatives.